 The Sturt River or 'Warri-Pari' was a natural transport corridor for Aboriginal clans moving from the hills to the coast.
 It provided an abundant food source from both the river plants and animals in and around the river environment.
 The Kaurna took fish and yabbies from the river and hunted other animals that existed around it such as ducks and other wild fowl, possums, kangaroos, wallabies and other small marsupials.
 They used many plants both for food and for making tools, implements and weapons.

 The Scar Tree at Warriparinga was probably cut with a stone axe to create a large dish or shield.
 Aborigines also made canoes usually from the bark of the Red Gum but unfortunately the tree at Warriparinga is one of the few remaining on the Adelaide Plains.
 'Scarring' trees has recently been revived by Paul Dixon (deceased) at Warriparinga, to make shields in the traditional Kaurna fashion.

 The Kaurna built substantial wurleys (or wodli) from foliage,grass and bark, around the base of hollowed Red Gums.
 The trees also provided shelter in the cooler winter months and were a good source of possums, which were eaten and their skins dried for making cloaks and rugs.

-The Friends of Warriparinga environmental group and Darlington Primary School have been collecting seed of local indigenous species and replanting since 1990.
+The Friends of Warriparinga environmental group have been collecting seed of local indigenous species and replanting since 1990.
 This thriving area is now a living and growing testimony to their empathy with Aboriginal principles of ecological land management.